Chidozieokoye/azure-network-protocols/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-From the Windows 10 virtual machine, I open PowerShell and use the nslookup command to query the DNS server for the IP addresses of google.com and disney.com.
-Wireshark is used to capture and analyze the DNS traffic generated during this process, which includes the DNS query sent by the Windows VM and the DNS response from the server containing the resolved IP addresses.
-This allows me to observe the DNS protocol in action, including the communication between the VM and the DNS server, and analyze the response times, packet details, and potential issues in the DNS resolution process.
+From the Windows 10 virtual machine, I opened PowerShell and used the nslookup command to query the DNS server for the IP addresses of google.com and disney.com.
+I ran Wireshark to capture and analyze the DNS traffic generated during this process, which included the DNS query sent by the Windows VM and the DNS response from the server containing the resolved IP addresses.
+This allowed me to observe the DNS protocol in action, including the communication between the VM and the DNS server, and analyze the response times, packet details, and potential issues in the DNS resolution process.
 </p>
 <br />